 No one enjoys pain anywhere in the body, and tooth or mouth pain is particularly bothersome in many cases.
 We use the mouth as much as any other area of the body, including for vital areas like chewing and speaking, and pain for any reason can be both a bother and a signal of concern.

-At the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry, we’re here to help assess and remedy oral pain that comes from a variety of causes, plus apply treatments like oral sedation dentistry and others to relieve your symptoms.
+At the offices of Grant Dental, we’re here to help assess and remedy oral pain that comes from a variety of causes, plus apply treatments like oral sedation dentistry and others to relieve your symptoms.
 Pain is among the body’s natural defensive responses that are meant to inform you when something is wrong – this two-part blog will go over several common forms of oral pain, plus what the pain might be telling you and how you can relieve the symptoms.

 One of the more common forms of oral pain that you may experience is a general toothache.
 In most cases, a toothache is characterized as pain felt on the interior of the tooth, often a dull, aching sensation.
 Pain symptoms may be felt while chewing or otherwise using the tooth, or they could simply be constant.